Frequently asked questions

 Yes, the disinfecting agent for AIRPHX units is gas phase hydrogen peroxide, which is emitted from the units at very low levels.
 The gas has a long half life measured in hours, allowing these molecules to be extremely effective at addressing pathogen concerns such as viruses, bacteria and fungi, including mold spores.
-When operated in accordance with the User Guide, the gaseous hydrogen peroxide typically stabilizes at or below 1/50th of the limit established by regulation.
+When operated in accordance with the User Guide, the gaseous hydrogen peroxide typically are undetectable (much less than 0.01 ppm of hydrogen peroxide).
 Click here to see the impact hydrogen peroxide created by AIRPHX has on pathogen levels.

 How does AIRPHX technology compare to other products in the disinfection area?

 No other technology can provide comparable complete air and surface disinfection in large, occupied spaces.
 Click here for a chart summarizing how AIRPHX compares to other products and technologies.